Debt Consolidation Pros and Cons

 However, many Canadians are ultimately not successful with this method, or with balance transfers.
 When you consolidate debt on your own with a loan or transfer, your existing accounts typically remain open.

+Considering debt consolidation pros and cons, this is an option to be cautious of.
 While this may seem like a positive, it can quickly become a negative if you’re not careful with your budget.
 You will pay off or transfer your balances, which will zero out the balances on your existing accounts.
 That leaves you open to running up new debt.

 If you start making new charges before you pay off the consolidated debt, you can end up with more debt instead of less.
 What was meant to be a solution has the potential to make your situation worse.